Dental Implants

 Step 3: Final Restoration

-One of the many things that helps The Paddington Dental Surgery stand out among other practices is our ability to perform many types of oral surgery in-house, without the need to refer you to another office for treatment.
-Our experienced oral surgeon can perform wisdom teeth removal and other teeth extraction procedures, in addition to surgical crown lengthening and other treatments.
+One of the factors that helps The Paddington Dental Surgery stand out among other practices is our ability to perform many types of oral surgery in-house, without the need to refer you to another office for treatment.
+Our experienced clinicians can perform wisdom teeth removal and other teeth extraction procedures, as well as surgical crown lengthening and other treatments.
 We can also perform on-site dental implantation for most patients.
-Our practice is equipped with some of the most advanced diagnostic and treatment dental technology available, including sedation dentistry techniques, to help you achieve safe, effective oral surgery with virtually no discomfort during treatment.
+Moreover, our practice is equipped with some of the most advanced diagnostic and treatment dental technology available, including sedation dentistry techniques, to help you achieve safe, effective oral surgery with virtually no discomfort during treatment.

 Are There Alternatives to Dental Implants?